 The intention of this legislation is to reduce the impact of delays in development; and also disabilities in young children and their families and also maximize their potential for independent living in the future.

 What services are provided in early intervention?

-The first step is an evaluation of the child’s developmental milestones.
+The first step is an assessment of the milestones of the child’s development.
 The team works to assess the child’s development compared to the normal development of peers.
 For example, a parent might wonder if their child should be crawling or if it’s a problem that the child is not crawling yet.
-If the evaluation reveals a need to continue the early intervention services; we proceed to evaluate their direct caregivers (usually parents).
+If the evaluation reveals the need to continue with early intervention services; we proceed to evaluate their direct caregivers (usually parents).